fkmajiji/Unsupervised-Spectral-Demosaicing/README.md

 ### Example Checkpoints:
 We provided the model used in the paper comparison experiment.
 They can be downloaded from [here](https://drive.google.com/drive/folders/1YWofUItVI4Dey-YC0B19loa94yglBBg1?usp=sharing).
 The checkpoint of the ICVL and NTIRE dataset is a list of checkpoints, that can be used for validating SEI.
 The final selected checkpoint selected by SEI for ICVL is 'De_happy_model_epoch_8000.pth', for NTIRE is 'De_happy_model_epoch_297.pth'.
 The user can directly download them avoiding the whole checkpoints.

+## Comparison Methods
+I created a repo at [here](https://github.com/fkmajiji/Collection-of-Classic-Multispectral-Demosaicing-Methods) that wraps some classic spectral demosaicing methods.

 ## Citation
 If you find this code useful, feel free to cite our work using the following texts: